GTAmodding/gta3script-specs/SPECIFICATION.md

                     | 'LVAR_INT'
                     | 'VAR_FLOAT'
                     | 'LVAR_FLOAT' ;
-command_var_param := sep variable ;
+command_var_param := sep identifier ;

 var_statement := command_var_name command_var_param {command_var_param} eol ;
 ```

-The declaration command name is a pair of storage duration and variable type.
+The name of the command is a pair of storage duration and variable type.

 The commands with the `VAR_` prefix declares global variables.
 The ones with `LVAR_` declares local variables.
-The `INT` suffix declares variables capable of storing and having type integer.
+The `INT` suffix declares variables capable of storing integers.
 The `FLOAT` suffix declares floating-point ones.

 **Constraints**

 Global variable names must be unique across the multi-file.

-Local variable may have identical names as long as they are in different lexical scopes.
+Local variables may have identical names as long as they are in different lexical scopes.

-Local variables cannot have the same name as any global variable.
+Local variables shall not have the same name as any global variable.

 A variable shall not have the same name as a string constant.

 **Semantics**

-This command declares one or more names with the specified storage duration, data type, and array dimensions.
+This command declares one or more names with the specified storage duration, type, and array dimensions.

 Global variable names can be seen by the entire multi-file.